fionisarnen/without-LL-churn-prediction/README.md

 This repository directly connected to my other repository: https://github.com/fionisarnen/Lifelong-Learning-churn-prediction-torch

-> You can find more about this project through my publications : > You can find the details of this project through my publication: https://ieeexplore.ieee.org/document/9212924
+> You can find more about this project through my publications :https://ieeexplore.ieee.org/document/9212924